English Schools Foundation

 The English Schools Foundation (ESF) is an organisation that runs 22 international schools in Hong Kong.
 It is Hong Kong's largest English-medium organisation of international schools.
-It was founded in 1967 with the passage of the English Schools Foundation Ordinance, under which it is mandated to provide "without regard to race or religion, a modern liberal education through the medium of the English language".
+It was founded in 1967 with the passage of the English Schools Foundation Ordinance.

-The foundation receives an ongoing subsidy from the Hong Kong Government, which is being phased out.
-It is also funded through tuition fees.
-In the 2021-22 academic year, these fees stood at HK$115,800 per annum for primary school students and HK$133,800 per annum for Years 7–11 secondary school students (HK$140,700 for Years 12 and 13).
+In addition to tuition fees, the foundation receives an ongoing subsidy from the Hong Kong Government, which is being phased out.
+The schools also receive donations from their parent–teacher associations.

-Although all of the ESF schools are comprehensive and non-selective, students in the foundation have generally done well academically, with 90% of their graduates going to different universities around the world.

-The schools have progressively improved their facilities, especially in ICT with the help of donations from Parent Teacher Associations.

-The current chief executive of the English Schools Foundation is Belinda Greer.

 History

-ESF was founded in 1967, when Beacon Hill School and Island School started accepting students.
+In 1965, the Hong Kong government released its "Education Policy" white paper, which recommended that future expansion of English-medium schools should be through aided schools rather than through government schools.
+In accordance with the white paper's recommendations, ESF was established in 1967 under the English Schools Foundation Ordinance (Cap.
+1117).
+The foundation's initial two schools were Beacon Hill School and Island School.
 In 1975, Bradbury School opened as Causeway Bay School on Eastern Hospital Road.
 In 1977, South Island School started as a nucleus of additional classes to Island School.
 The school moved to its present site at Nam Fung Road in 1983.

-Following extensive government review, it was determined that English-language grant-aided schools were no longer viable.
+Following government review, it was determined that English-language grant-aided schools were no longer viable.
 These schools were subsequently handed over to ESF.
 Glenealy School, Kennedy School, Kowloon Junior School, Peak School and Quarry Bay School became ESF schools in 1979, followed by King George V School in 1981.

 In 1982, Sha Tin College, with about 50 students and six teaching staff, opened on the premises of KGV School, where it was known as Sha Tin Annexe.
 The school was renamed Sha Tin College in 1983, and moved to its current location in 1985.
 In 1988, Sha Tin Junior School opened next to Sha Tin College.

-After the end of the subventions in 2016, tuition prices at ESF schools were to increase.
-This meant that international families with lower incomes would have increasingly difficult periods finding affordable English medium education.

-The Hong Kong National Security Law was enacted on 1 July 2020.
-Belinda Greer, the chief executive officer of the ESF, stated that currently it is not required to adopt the Education Bureau education guidelines under the NSL, and that ESF schools would be following their current practices.